catherine201/ant-ts/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

 ## config-overrides

 https://github.com/arackaf/customize-cra#available-plugins

 ## Remark

 1. yarn run deploy (-- old or old) auto deploy to the server old is the argument

-2. **.module.less
+2. \*\*.module.less
    use of css module

 3. route config
    all page need to insert route should be wrapped with HOC WrappedRoute
    example: export default WrappedRoute(News)

 4.withRouter
 all components which are not rendered by route direct can be wrapped with withRouter so that you can get location,match……properties

+5.docker
+./bin/compose up -d like start
+./bin/compose logs nginx
+./bin/compose down like stop